Care homes are not the only option if you need elderly care. Find out about the alternative to care homes and how it could benefit you.

 My mum has mixed dementia and I am her live in carer.
 My sisters are trying to force her to go into a care home against her wishes.
 2 of my sisters have Power of Attorney for Heath and finance can they force mum to go into care.
 My dad is 83 and has COPD he doesn’t want to go into care and he has said if mum goes into care he will end his own life I’ve been catering for my parents 2 years now with cert little support and constant criticism from my siblings.
 What are mum’s rights?

-Hi all, here every person is sharing these know-how, therefore it’s pleasant to read this web site, and I used to pay a quick visit this blog every day.
+Hi all, here everybody shares their know-how, therefore it’s pleasant to read this web site, so I try and pay a quick visit this blog every day.